Kyle Echarri: 2023–present: Transition to Leading Man Roles and Continued Success

 In June 2025, there were two projects announcement that were lined up for Echarri that got fans excited.
 He was set to join Bela Padilla and JC Santos for the long-awaited movie sequel of 100 Tula Para Kay Stella, entitled 100 Awit Para Kay Stella.
 He was handpicked and perfectly cast for the role of Clyde Pelayo according to Padilla.
 The movie was released on September 10, 2025.

 The young actor was also announce to star in the drama anthology Maalaala Mo Kaya.
 Echarri alongside promising young actress-singer Kai Montinola were set to portray the real-life story of TikTok content creators Hajie Alejandro and Lenie Aycardo, also known as Team Hanie.
 The show was aired on June 21, 2025, and received positive feedback from viewers.
 It may have been Echarri and Montinola's first team up on screen, but they have managed to spark an effortless chemistry according to netizens.

 In August 2025, during the annual trade launch event, ABS-CBN announced that two of the most sought-after young leading men are joining forces for a new series.
 Echarri was announced to lead this new project alongside Donny Pangilinan, who he'll work with for the first time.
 While this will be their first project together, off-screen, the two are well known to be good friends.
 The upcoming action-drama series will top bill a star studded cast.
-The series entitled Roja is set to premier this year and is produced by Dreamscape Entertainment.
+The series entitled Roja is produced by Dreamscape Entertainment.

+The series was originally going to release on October 17, 18, and 20, 2025, respectively.
+However, it was moved to November 21, 2025, on Netflix, and iWant the following day, due to production delay.

+In 2026, Echarri guested on the fourth season of Everybody, Sing!.